 Brown alumni around the world offer invaluable support and resources for current students.
 Whether volunteering to discuss their industry fields and career paths, creating internships for Brown students, recruiting for full-time positions, or talking about career and life questions in general, Brown alumni bring a particular understanding of the transition to life after Brown.

 Brown in Boston: A partnership between CareerLAB and Alumni Relations offering internship opportunities in a range of industries.
-Students selected for the program will recieve a $3,500 stipend for the summer.
 Search the JIB using keywords "Brown in Boston."
 Click here to read more about Brown in Boston.

 Brown Careers in the Common Good Summer in New York City (CCG in NYC): A partnership between the Curricular Resource Center, the Swearer Center and CareerLAB supporting students interested in common good careers—working with nonprofits, public service programs, government or entrepreneurial ventures devoted to serving the common good.
-Students selected for the program will receive a $3,000 stipend for the summer.
-Click here to read more about CCG in NYC and to apply for the internships.
+First-years are eligible to participate.
+Click here to read more about CCG in NYC.

-Impact Providence: A joint initiative of the Swearer Center for Public Service and CareerLAB, the program is designed to place qualified students in summer internships that align with already existing or emerging community priorities and community programs of the Swearer Center and Brown University.
-Students selected for the program will receive a $3,000 stipend for the summer.
-Click here to read more about participating organizations and to apply.
+iProv: A joint initiative of the Swearer Center for Public Service and CareerLAB, the program is designed to place qualified students in summer internships that align with already existing or emerging community priorities and community programs of the Swearer Center and Brown University.
+First-years are eligible to participate.
+Click here to read more.

 Brown West Coast: The program offers a range of internship opportunities in and around San Francisco, CA. Search the JIB using keywords "Brown West Coast."
-Check out participants from the 2012 Employers-in-Residence Skype Event.
 Click here to read more about Brown West Coast.

 Interested in learning how organizations raise funds from individuals, corporations, and foundations?
 Interested in an internship with a vibrant, dynamic organization?
 The Brown Office of Advancement is offering 2 full-time, stipend internships, available to Brown students only.
 For more information, see the Brown Student Job and Internship Board.
 Search using the keywords "Internship, Brown Office of Advancement."